Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 # Deployment via Azure Developer CLI

-> **Note** - The repository is compatible with version [0.7.0-beta.1](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.7.0-beta.1) of the Azure Developer CLI.
+> **Note** - The repository is compatible with version [0.8.0-beta.1](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.8.0-beta.1) of the Azure Developer CLI.
 Make sure that you are using the same version to avoid incompatibilities due to different versions.

 In this example we use the [Azure Developer CLI](https://github.com/Azure/azure-dev) to deploy the project.
-Learn more about [this tool on Microsoft learn](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview)
+Learn more about this tool on [Microsoft Learn](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview)

 ## Prerequisite